 Marcelle M. Willock, MD, Faculty Development & Diversity Program

-The Marcelle M. Willock, MD, Faculty Development Program (FDP) is a longitudinal leadership and career development program for faculty members from under-represented racial and ethnic groups on the BU Medical Campus (Schools of Medicine, Public Health, and Dentistry).
+The Dr. Marcelle M. Willock, MD, Faculty Development and Diversity Program (FDP) is a longitudinal leadership and career development program for faculty members from under-represented racial and ethnic groups on the BU Medical Campus (Schools of Medicine, Public Health, and Dentistry).
 This program provides URG faculty with community and a sense of belonging at BUMC.
 In addition, FDP helps faculty develop the strategies to advance their careers and skills to navigate the complexities of being URG in academic health sciences.